-- (1) At every annual general meeting of the company held in pursuance of section 166, the Board of Directors of the company shall lay before the company - (a) The balance sheet as at the end of the period specified in sub-section (3); and - (b) A profit and loss account for the period - (2) In case of a company not carrying on business for profit, an income and expenditure account shall be laid before the company at its annual general meeting instead of profit and loss account, and all references to 'profit and loss account', 'profit' and 'loss' in this section and elsewhere in this Act, shall be construed, in relation to such a company, as references respectively to the 'income and expenditure account', 'the excess of income over expenditure' and 'the excess of expenditure over income'. - (3) The profit and loss account shall relate - (a) In the case of the first annual general meeting of the company, to the period beginning with the incorporation of the company and ending with a day which shall not precede the day of the meeting by more than nine months; and - (b) In the case of any subsequent annual general meeting of the company, to the period beginning with the day immediately after the period for which the account was last submitted and ending with a day which shall not precede the day of the meeting by more than six months, or in case where an extension of time has granted for holding the meeting under the second provision to sub-section (1) of section 166, by more than six months and the extension so granted.
+- (1) At every annual general meeting of the company held in pursuance of section 166, the Board of Directors of the company shall lay before the company - (a) The balance sheet as at the end of the period specified in sub-section (3); and - (b) A profit and loss account for the period - (2) In case of a company not carrying on business for profit, an income and expenditure account shall be laid before the company at its annual general meeting instead of profit and loss account, and all references to 'profit and loss account', 'profit' and 'loss' in this section and elsewhere in this Act, shall be construed, in relation to such a company, as references respectively to the 'income and expenditure account', 'the excess of income over expenditure' and 'the excess of expenditure over income'. - (3) The profit and loss account shall relate - (a) In the case of the first annual general meeting of the company, to the period beginning with the incorporation of the company and ending with a day which shall not precede the day of the meeting by more than nine months; and - (b) In the case of any subsequent annual general meeting of the company, to the period beginning with the day immediately after the period for which the account was last submitted and ending with a day which shall not precede the day of the meeting by more than six months, or in case where an extension of time has granted for holding the meeting under the second provision to sub-section (1) of section and it may be less or more than a calendar year, but it shall not exceed fifteen months:

+166, by more than six months and the extension so granted.